bmeisburger/jones-chug-cans/README.md

 # Jones Beer Bike Chug Cans

 This repo contains the 3D files for the chug cans created by Ben Meisburger for the 2024 Jones Chug Team.
-The following is a step-by-step guide to construct additional cans:
+The following is a step-by-step guide to construct additional cans and tips for inspection.

 ## Printing: